savitajadhav/Assignement/README.md

 CreateAlbumTest:

-TC4: User should be able to create album with proper name and ‘Private’ privacy and 5 media should uploaded successfully.
+TC4: User should be able to create an album with the proper name and ‘Private’ privacy and 5 media should be uploaded successfully.

 TC5: User should be able to like/unlike the media and once user liked the post media should show ‘Unlike’